jaxonhill/whoisbuilding-fall24-compe561/README.md

 So, to authenticate with our API, it sends a header Authorization with a value of Bearer plus the token.

 If the token contains foobar, the content of the Authorization header would be: Bearer foobar." - [FastAPI Docs](https://fastapi.tiangolo.com/tutorial/security/first-steps/#the-password-flow)

+## Run the Application - Frontend

+1. Navigate to the frontend directory -> `cd frontend`
+2. Run the development server -> `npm run dev`
+3. Use a browser to view the homepage -> `http://localhost:3000`